 Beijing - Beijing is the capital of the People's Republic of China.
-With its unequalled wealth of history, Beijing served as the centre for the many different empires and cultures that ruled China and has been the heart of politics and society throughout its long history.
-The ancient monuments, the stories of days gone by as well as the dynamic and modern city Beijing has become today, make it a destination not to be missed.
+V Beijing served as the centre for the many different empires and cu the heart of politics and society throughout its long history.
+The an gone by as well as the dynamic and modern city Beijing has becom be missed.